Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Conclusions

-In conclusion, before further complicating the mathematical formalism, it is the author's opinion that it is still worth analysing the turbulence in Tokamak plasmas by closing the balance equations with local equations of the type~(\ref{r3}) and comparing {\it a posteriori} the theoretical predictions with the experimental data.
+In conclusion, before further complicating the mathematical formalism, it is the author's opinion that it is still worth analyzing the turbulence in Tokamak plasmas by closing the balance equations with local equations of the type~(\ref{r3}) and comparing {\it a posteriori} the theoretical predictions with experimental data.

-By passing, there is another important point which is worthwhile mentioning.
-In this manuscript, the thermodynamic quantities (number density, temperature, pressure, etc.) are evaluated at the local equilibrium state.
-This is not inconsistent with the fact that the arbitrary state of a thermodynamic system is close to, but not in a state of local equilibrium.
-Indeed, as known, it is always possible to construct a representation in such a way that the thermodynamic quantities evaluated with a distribution function close to a Maxwellian do coincide exactly with those evaluated at the local equilibrium state - see, for example, the textbook \cite{balescu3}.